mazzy-ax/Write-ProgressEx/README.md

 * automatically completes with pipe;
 * automatically calculates percents, remaining seconds and elapsed time;
 * automatically displays current iteration and totals on progress bar;
+* automatically displays info with a progress bar and at the console title;
 * automatically set parent id for a inner loop;
 * stores totals, current values and actual parameters into the module hashtable;
 * provides get/set cmdlets to access actual parameters;